 One of its best features is the ultra-fine mesh filter that prevents coffee grounds from contaminating the final cup.
 Crafted from stainless steel with a double-walled design, this 2.2-pound French press will keep the coffee hot for hours after the initial brew.
 While the P7 is pricey, it's durable and will last for decades, so it's the only French press you'll need.

-If you're looking for an iconic glass French Press, the Bodum Chambord (view at Amazon) is a classic option.
+If you're looking for the updated version of the iconic glass French Press, the Bodum Brazil French Press (view at Amazon) is a great option.
 If you want an option that will keep your coffee hot for longer and won't need to be replaced for years, try the stainless steel Secura French Press Coffee Maker (view at Amazon).

 What coffee beans and coffee grind are best?